luizribeiro/ansible/README.md

 ## TODOs

 * TODO: check if I have to setup sshusers group myself
-* TODO: check if I have to setup sudo and wheels group myself
 * TODO: automatically setup my own user
 * TODO: setup automated backups for home and hass
 * TODO: replace sshguard with fail2ban